Frequently Asked Questions

 Can physicians that are board certified by the American Osteopathic Association receive Part IV MOC credit?

 The American Osteopathic Association is currently not one of the participating Medical Boards for the Multi-Specialty Portfolio Program.
-The physicians can participate and receive credit if they are Board Certified by one of the other participating medical boards.
+The physicians can participate and receive credit if they are Board Certified by one of the other ABMS Member Boards.

 Who is responsible for reviewing the submitted Quality Improvement Efforts’ Applications for Approval?

-The NC MOC Project Manager can help physicians, physician assistants and Quality Improvement program managers prepare and review the application.
+The NC MOC Staff can help physicians, physician assistants and Quality Improvement program managers prepare and review the application.

-Then the application is submitted and reviewed by the internal NC MOC Advisory Board.
+The application is then submitted and reviewed by the internal NC MOC Project Review Committee.
 If approved, the application is submitted to the ABMS Multi-Specialty Portfolio Program for review by the Portfolio Program Staff and Medical Specialty Boards’ staff members.

 The ABMS Portfolio Program has entered into an “interprofessional collaborative agreement” with the National Commission on Certification of Physicians Assistants (NCCPA).
 Under this agreement, Physician Assistants (PAs) working in Portfolio Program sponsor organizations and participating with physicians on team-based inter-professional improvement activities will be able to receive NCCPA Performance Improvement CME (PI-CME) credit.